ashki23/Python-notes/python-env.md

 to find the current environment and use `source activate <env name or path>` or `source deactivate` to active or deactivate the right env.

-To remove a virtual environment use:
+To remove a virtual environment use `deactivate` the env and run:

 ``` bash
 conda env remove --name <env_name> or --prefix <env_path>
 ```

-**Note**: we cannot remove an environment when it is activate.
-Sometime, an env should `deactivate` multiple times, if it is activated more than once.
+Ideally install all packages when you are creating a new environment.

-To prevent dependencies crash, it is vital to install all the packages at the same time (if possible) when a new environment is creating by listing all packages listed after env directory in `cond create`.
-Also, it is very important to name all channels (which are not in the standard channels that conda searches by default) the are required.
-For example if one of the packages is in channel `r` and another in `conda-forge` then use:
+Also, try to use a single channel as much as possible.
+If your workflow requires packages from more than one channel, then all required channels should be listed.
+For example, if channel `r` and `conda-forge` are needed then we can use:

 ``` bash
 conda create --channel r --channel conda-forge --prefix ./yourlocal_env <pkg name> <pkg name> <pkg name> ...